lapesd/lapesd-thesis/README.md

 - `\proxy` produces proxy, linking to its entry in the glossary
 - `\proxys` produces proxies (as configured in the entry definition), linking to its entry in the glossary

-The macros `\Glsfirst*` from glossaries are modified to enforce expansion of the acronym, even if it was already expanded before
+The macros `\Glsfirst*` from glossaries are modified to enforce expansion of the acronym, even if it was already expanded before.

 #### Defining acronym entries

 This must be done using custom macros `\tnewacronym` and `\xnewacronym`.
 You can directly use glossaries macros, but the referencing functionality above will not work.
 These macros should be used as follows:

 ```{latex}
 \xnewacronym[CMD][kv_opts]{ACRONYM}{expansion}